KIT-Workflows/-Dihedral-Scan/README.md

 Each step is detailed as follow:

 ### Step 1: **_SIMONA-DHscan_**

-To perform the dihedral screening scan implemented in this WaNo and SIMONA it is necessary to provide the following inputs (Figure 2):
+To perform the dihedral screening scan implemented in this WaNo and SIMONA, first drag SIMONA-DHscan WaNo to the workflow area and provide the following inputs (Figure 2):

 <p align="center">
 <img src="Figures/step1_a.png"  width="35%">